 It has been statistically proven that if a minimum of 65% to 70% of dog population is sterilized within an area, the CNR programme can be successful within only a few years.
 Mauritius has a total owned dog population of approximately 246,000 and roaming street dog population of approximately 57,000.
 A large majority of the street dog population in Mauritius is owned thus the number of truly stray dogs is relatively low.
 A good CNR programme will have to be done strategically and monitored based on statistics… the complete opposite of what has been done up till now.

-In 2015, The Mauritian Government still hasn’t grasped the importance of implementing a humane dog population programme.
+In 2015, The Mauritian Government still has not grasped the importance of implementing a humane dog population programme.
 It is high time now… before Mauritius becomes like Romania or Thailand!

 HUMANE DOG POPULATION MANAGEMENT GUIDANCE – One of the best document that has been released so far on dog population management has been done by ICAM to provide guidance on how to assess dog population management needs and how to decide upon the most effective and resource-efficient approach to managing the population in a humane manner.
 This document serves as guidance for local authorities and Government to find the best solution as per their resources and culture to tackle the growing problem of stray dog population.
 If the Government of Mauritius is genuine in its desire to sort this problem once and for all, then they should study this document well and put competent persons on that project.